cirosantilli/china-dictatorship/FAQ.md

 The CCP thrives on the excessive fear it instigate into its own people.

+How can society improve, if we are never allowed to try new things out?

+Change does not require violence.
+Violence happens because the government punishes any dissidence, even if pacific, to retain its own power.

 ## You are harming the Chinese programmers

 What is the root of the harm: me or GFW?